 Premonitia's ownership-cycle model identifies the five-year holding mark as the primary inflection point for flat seller probability.
 As 282,850 pandemic-era flat owners reach that threshold over the next 18 months, the model anticipates a significant uplift in motivated-seller signals across inner and outer London.

-Unlike conventional canvassing that relies on visible listing activity, Premonitia identifies this cohort by cross-referencing purchase date, property type, leasehold duration, local price performance, and service charge trajectory — generating a ranked probability score before the owner has contacted an agent.
+Unlike conventional canvassing that relies on visible listing activity, Premonitia identifies this cohort and generates a ranked probability score before the owner has contacted an agent.

 Agents with access to Premonitia's scored dataset are positioned to reach these owners six to twelve months before they appear on a competitor's phone list.